cacophony-wj/LeS/README.md

 # Number One Rule: This List Is Customizable

 Your kinks are a very private thing.
-I have included a modest sampling of the most popular _Lover's Lab_ mods.
-They are almost all geared toward female submissive characters with particular fetishes.
-There really is no way to disable most of them in-game, so below you will find options for completely disabling the mods that offend you.
-Don't worry!
-You won't hurt anything.
-There are no merges and every patch is geared to one purpose.
-The advantage is that stuff can be easily removed, the disadvantage is there's less room for 12 huge DLC sized mods and fifteen weapons compilations.
+I have included two profiles for different types of play.
+"Licentia et Servitium" (despite the name) includes only free-love options -- no fetish content (assuming you disable the strapons).
+"Servitium" has all the fetish content, including non-consensual, bondage and creatures.
+These two setups represent the most popular options for _Lover's Lab._ A brief warning, though, _Servitium_ will only work for a female character.
+That's just the way the cookie crumbles.

 # Misaligned Animations

-I have included a ton of animations, almost the maximum, so people don't feel the need to pack in more.
-Many of them are less than perfect.
-If they are not aligned you will have to do it yourself.
-Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _semicolon ;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
-Finally, _apostrophe '_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.
+I have pared back the animations drastically on advice from others.
+It only introduces lag into SexLab, most of the animations are low quality, few of them are regularly updated, and after testing them extensively it seems only a limited selection of them ever see play.
+If you want more you will have to disover how to run _FNIS_ or _Nemesis_ for yourself because I will not support it.
+I will say that it's a lot easier using only one of them rather than both.

 #  Admiring Yourself